ahmedalaa14/jenkins-project/README.md

-# Jenkins CI/CD Learning Project
+# Jenkins CI/CD Learning Project.

 A comprehensive Jenkins CI/CD learning repository that demonstrates various deployment strategies and DevOps practices using a Flask web application.
 This project covers everything from basic Jenkins pipelines to advanced deployment patterns including Docker, Kubernetes, Lambda, and single-server deployments.